HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 > 95% of all requests were served within 500ms.

-The quantile version that allows you to make those statments exactly, is the minimal empirical quantile.
+The quantile version that allows you to make those statements exactly, is the minimal empirical quantile.

-**Proposition.** For a dataset $D$, the following statemens are equivalent:
+**Proposition.** For a dataset $D$, the following statements are equivalent:

 * p% of all samples in $D$ were less or equal to y.